sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 Eigenvector centrality measures a node's influence based on the connections it has to other influential nodes.
 PageRank, a variant of eigenvector centrality, was famously used by Google to rank web pages based on the link structure of the web.

-In Chapter 14, Easley \& Kleinberg provide a detailed explanation of PageRank, showing how it iteratively redistributes importance based on the network structure[^1].
+In Chapter 14, Easley \& Kleinberg provide a detailed explanation of PageRank, showing how it iteratively redistributes importance based on the network structure.
 The key insight is that connections from high-importance nodes contribute more to a node's importance than connections from low-importance nodes.
 Mathematically, PageRank solves for the principal eigenvector of the modified adjacency matrix of the network.

 ## Mathematical Foundations and Network Models